GavinAshworth/NoMoMomoGameJam/README.md

   - Projectiles: Fireballs
   - Falling takes one life and resets to the start
 - **Level 5: Azula Boss Fight (Hardest)**
-  - Fire and Lightning attacks that escalate in difficulty
+  - Fire and Lightning attacks that escalate in difficulty as you destroy the crystals in the boss fight
   - Destroy Azula’s 5 healing crystals using Firebending
   - Falling takes one life and resets to the start